MonBjo/discord_bot/README.md

 I am beginning to understand the "base code" in this project much better as they've used these other types of functions..
 This is exiting!

 *Also, apparently Javascript was created the same year as I was, 1995.*

+### Week 2

+There was some anonyumous one-liner arrow functions and they're really hard for me to read, especally with only one argument.
+So I tweaked them to be on multiple lines.

+I do understand that the one-liners are useful and probably easy to read for skilled devs.
+I'll get there soon!

+Other than that we have done some basics like object and arrays and those aren't really relevant for now.